CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 • new rest areas at scenic locations

-• upgrade existing rest areas
+• upgraded existing rest areas

 • better signage